awsdocs/amazon-eks-user-guide/doc_source/adot-manage.md

 ------
 #### [ AWS CLI ]

-1. Install the ADOT Amazon EKS add\-on to your Amazon EKS cluster with the command:
+1. Install the ADOT Amazon EKS add\-on to your Amazon EKS cluster using the command:

    ```
    aws eks create-addon --addon-name adot --cluster-name your-cluster